dfelinto/blender-manual/manual/render/freestyle/parameter_editor/line_style/strokes.rst

 while gap values specify intervals between two dashes.

 If a zero gap is specified,
-then the corresponding dash is ignored even if it has a non-zero value.
+then the corresponding dash is ignored even if it has a nonzero value.

 Dashes are treated as separate strokes, meaning that you can apply line caps, as well as color, alpha and thickness modifiers.